 Melt-In-Your-Mouth Meatloaf Recipe

-- 1 teaspoon of fresh thyme leaves, removed from stems and stems discarded
+- 1 teaspoon thyme - removed from stems and stems discarded

 - 1 large egg